pombredanne/media-transporter/README.txt

    share where TV and Movies are stored.
--  When executed (preferably automatically after a torrent is completed (Transmission is built to support this, for example)), ``transporter`` determines if your configured media share is within an acceptable range for storage capacity (configured in ``config.py``).
+-  When executed (preferably automatically after a torrent is completed (Transmission is built to support this, for example)), ``media-transporter`` determines if your configured media share is within an acceptable range for storage capacity (configured in ``config.py``).
--  If it is, ``transporter`` checks your Downloads folder for media files and folders, and intelligently moves each of them to their appropriate destination on your media share.
+-  If it is, ``media-transporter`` checks your Downloads folder for media files and folders, and intelligently moves each of them to their appropriate destination on your media share.
 -  Logs are written to the value of ``log file`` to record all actions taken during processing.
 Useful for debugging.

-The idea is that ``transporter`` will be able to be used on multiple platforms, including Windows.
-At the moment, ``transporter`` has only been tested on OS X and Linux, but it should be feasible to support Windows very easily.
+The idea is that ``media-transporter`` will be able to be used on multiple platforms, including Windows.
+At the moment, ``media-transporter`` has only been tested on OS X and Linux, but it should be feasible to support Windows very easily.

 Requirements
 ------------